 COM also encourages them to do Continuing Education.
 The COM has discussed sponsoring clergy retreats and quarterly educational courses.
 Self-care of pastors is an ongoing concern for those serving in Authorized Ministry.

 The COM provides updated annual Salary Guidelines for congregations and encourages churches to provide for their spiritual leaders in equitable and honorable ways.

 The COM addresses the Authorization of individuals from other denominations seeking Privilege of Call and dual membership with a partner denomination while serving a Conference congregation.
 Dialog with Rev. Bob Morwell, serving St. John, DuQuoin, is underway at this time.
 The Rev. Jeremy Wood, called to and serving Salem, Alhambra, has completed the process.

-The COM is reviewing the criteria for the Conference pulpit supply list.
+The COM periodically reviews the Conference pulpit supply list.

-When significant concerns are raised about an Authorized Ministry and especially their fitness for continued ministry, the COM addresses those concerns with specific procedures.
+When significant concerns are raised about an Authorized Minister and especially their fitness for continued ministry, the COM addresses those concerns with specific procedures.
 These can include: